TheDarkPyotr/k8s_challenge/README.md

 terraform plan
 terraform apply
 ```
 to execute the Kubernetes Cluster Provision.
+Reach the web interface at `http://node_ip:30927`.

 To cleanup: